jeroenterheerdt/HAsmartirrigation/README.md

 2. **Full Sensors**.
 Using sensors.
 In this mode all data comes from sensors such as a weather station.
 Open Weather Map is not used in any way (e.g. forecast) and you do not need an API key.

 3. **Mixed**.
 A combination of mode 1 and mode 2.
 In this mode part of the data is supplied by sensors and part by Open Weather Map.
 In this mode you will need to create and provide an API key.
 See [Getting Open Weater Map API Key](#getting-open-weather-map-api-key) below for instructions.
-When specificying a sensor for precipitation, note that it needs to be a cumulative daily sensor.

 When planning to set up mode 2 (Full Sensors), or mode 3 (Mixed) see [Measurements and Units](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Measurements-and-Units) for more information on the measurements and units expected by this component.